cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Memory Usage

 The Reach thunderboard application version 3.1.9 was analyzed for memory usage by sorting the output of the “nm” tool.
-These numbers are approximate.
+These numbers are approximate, and they have certainly grown as we have added features.
 The code was compiled with -Os for size.
 These values are intended to give an order of magnitude overview of memory usage.
 Consider in particular the memory requirements that scale with the number of parameters.

 * The reach demo application takes up about 245k of flash memory with logging enabled.
   * The “NO_LOGGING” macro reduces this by about 14k.